RafDevX/NodeBB-DD2391/report/report.typ

 To improve the security of the application with regard to the threat models outlined in this chapter, different additional countermeasures were considered.
 We chose to implement a CAPTCHA challenge that has to be solved for each login attempt to make automated login attempts less feasible.

-Such a CAPTCHA can be accomplished by installing the NodeBB plugin `nodebb-plugin-spam-be-gone` #footnote[https://github.com/akhoury/nodebb-plugin-spam-be-gone].
-In addition to executing CAPTCHAs when a new post is created, it also supports Google reCAPTCHA #footnote[https://www.google.com/recaptcha] on the NodeBB login page.
+Such a CAPTCHA can be accomplished by installing the NodeBB plugin `nodebb-plugin-spam-be-gone` @nodebb-plugin-spam-be-gone.
+In addition to executing CAPTCHAs when a new post is created, it also supports Google reCAPTCHA @google-recaptcha on the NodeBB login page.

 The installation is described in the appropriate README file of our GitHub repository.
 When setting up the plugin, we experienced issues such as error messages on the login page UI, either indicating a misconfiguration or a failed CAPTCHA, although the CAPTCHA was solved correctly.
 These issues could be resolved by making sure that a reCAPTCHA "v2" with checkbox "I am not a robot" API key is being used.
 Other options are not supported by the NodeBB plugin.